Oklahoma Historical Society Heritage Preservation Grant Program

 - Accessibility to the public (this may include hours of operation, website, social media, workshops, or regularly scheduled meetings)

-- Key staff (if applicable) and board members
+- Key staff/volunteers (if applicable) and board members

 - Project summary